smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

     assign a virtual display device and a \*LOOPBACK IP address to one or more User Profiles.
-6. From the Operator Replay Configuration main display pages (1 or 2), use function key F22 to configure and then register the Agent\'s Telnet Exit program.
+6. From the Operator Replay Configuration main display pages (1 or 2), use function key F22 to configure and then register the Agent's Telnet Exit program.

 :::warning
 Expect a short interruption and disconnect of all Telnet-based devices (printers and most display devices, except for the designated partition console display) while the system Telnet Server is stopped and restarted.
 This suspension of Telnet services is required to activate any change (Add or Remove) to the registered Telnet Exit Program.
-Although the Agent\'s exit program activation function is designed to automatically restore Telnet services after the activation has completed, SMA recommends using the partition\'s console device to perform this action, since the console device will NOT be suspended when the Telnet server is suspended.
+Although the Agent's exit program activation function is designed to automatically restore Telnet services after the activation has completed, SMA recommends using the partition's console device to perform this action, since the console device will NOT be suspended when the Telnet server is suspended.
 :::

 When performing the configuration steps above, consider how the